iXsystems/ixbuild/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Jenkins build framework for iX projects
+Jenkins automation framework for iX projects
 ===========

 The scripts in this repo will allow you to build TrueOS or FreeNAS, either